Mustapha

 Written by Freddie Mercury

-Almost a full instrumental of the album version.
+An instrumental version that takes out the lead vocals, but retains the backing vocals.
 The karaoke version fades out a second or two early (losing some reverb) and starts with a click track.

 If You Can't Beat Them (Album Version) 4:15